 – Iyanla Vanzant

-Life is too short to try to make others happy.
-Focus on making yourself happy.
-You have to do things that align with your values.
-You have to stop being desperate and stop living in fear of what might happen if you say no. In fear of what might happen if you put yourself first.
+Life is too short to make keeping everyone else happy your mission.
+Focus on building a life that makes you happy.
+Make decisions that align with your values instead of letting fear make them for you.
+Stop living in fear of what might happen if you say no, or what might happen if you finally put yourself first.

-4. Remind yourself that you don’t owe anything to anyone (it makes it way easier to say no without feeling guilty)
+4) Remind yourself that you don’t owe anyone anything (it makes it way easier to say no without feeling guilty)

 “Until you value yourself, you won’t value your time.
 Until you value your time, you will not do anything with it.”